 Address: 4629 McCall Way NE, Calgary

 The first outpost of the North West Mounted Police, Fort Calgary was set up in 1875 at the confluence of the Elbow and Bow Rivers.
-The foundations of the original fort can still be seen, and the Calgary Fort Museum helps interpret the founding of the city.
+The foundations of the original fort can still be seen, and the Fort Calgary Museum helps interpret the founding of the city.
 On the other side of the bridge stands Deane House, built in 1906 for the fort commandant.
-Also on site is a gift shop, which sells souvenirs and RCMP collectibles.

 Address: 750 9th Ave SE, Calgary

 This collection of Canadian Forces museums explores the history of Canada's navy, army, and air force.
-Exhibits emphasize interactive experiences, whether it's walking through WWI trenches or steering from a wheelhouse.
-A variety of military vehicles are on-site, including several tanks, and there's also a library that's available for public use.
+Exhibits emphasize interactive experiences, whether it's walking through WWI trenches or steering a ship from a wheelhouse.
+A variety of military vehicles are located on-site, including several tanks, and there's also a library that's available for public use.
 The museum hosts events and lectures throughout the year, and a gift shop is located on-site.

 Address: 4520 Crowchild Trail SW, Calgary

-A world-renowned equestrian facility, Spruce Meadows welcomes visitors throughout the year to tour the stables, watch show jumping champions in training, and stroll the pleasant grounds.
+A world-renowned equestrian facility, Spruce Meadows welcomes visitors throughout the year to tour the stables, watch show jumping and dressage champions in training, and stroll the pleasant grounds.
 Outdoor tournaments take place in the spring, with indoor competitions in other seasons.
 There's also a football stadium located on the 505-acre site, as well as retail vendors and dining options.